FAQs - Regular Employees

 11. WHAT VACATION AND SICK LEAVE BENEFITS DO I EARN?

 Administrative personnel earn 22 days of annual leave that they accumulate bi-weekly, at the rate of 6.77 hours.
+Administrative personnel employees who have been employed for 21 years or more earn 25 days of annual leave that they accumulate bi-weekly, at the rate of 7.69 hours.
 Days may be taken to the extent earned, with the advance approval of your supervisor.
 Annual leave may be taken in whole days or parts thereof.
 You may carry over up to 75 unused annual leave days from one leave year to the next.
 You also earn 15 sick leave days in a calendar year, at the rate of 4.62 hours each pay period.
 You may take sick leave to the extent earned.
 Sick leave may be used for time missed from work due to your own or your spouse's or your children's health related problems.
 It may also be used for bereavement purposes, in the event of the death of certain family members.
 Unused sick leave may be accumulated and carried over from one calendar year to the next.
 There is no limit on the number of sick leave days you may accrue.

 12. DO I EARN OTHER TYPES OF LEAVE?